Clermont-Ferrand: Early Middle Ages

-The city became the seat of a bishop in the 5th century, at the time of the bishop Namatius or Saint Namace, who built a cathedral here described by Gregory of Tours.
-Clermont went through a dark period after the disappearance of the Roman Empire and during the whole High Middle Ages, marked by pillaging by the peoples who invaded Gaul.
+The city became the seat of a bishop in the 5th century, at the time of the bishop Namatius, who built a cathedral here described by Gregory of Tours.
+Clermont went through a dark period after the disappearance of the Roman Empire and during the High Middle Ages was pillaged by the peoples who invaded Gaul.
 Between 471 and 475, Auvergne was often the target of Visigothic expansion, and the city was frequently besieged, including once by Euric.
 Although defended by Sidonius Apollinaris, at the head of the diocese from 468 to 486, and the patrician Ecdicius, the city was ceded to the Visigoths by emperor Julius Nepos in 475 and remained part of the Visigothic kingdom until 507.
 A generation later, it became part of the Kingdom of the Franks.
-On 8 November 535 the first Council of Clermont opened at Arvernis (Clermont), with fifteen bishops participating, including Caesarius of Arles, Nizier of Lyons, Bishop of Trier, and Saint Hilarius, Bishop of Mende.
+On 8 November 535 the first Council of Clermont opened at Arvernis (Clermont), with fifteen bishops participating, including Caesarius of Arles, Nizier of Lyons, the Bishop of Trier, and Saint Hilarius, Bishop of Mende.
 The Council issued 16 decrees.
-The second canon reiterated the principle that the granting of episcopal dignity must be according to merit and not as a result of intrigues.
+The second canon reiterated the principle that the granting of episcopal dignity must be made according to merit and not as a result of intrigues.

 In 570, Bishop Avitus ordered the Jews of the city, who numbered over 500, to accept Christian baptism or be expelled.

 In 848, the city was renamed Clairmont, after the castle Clarus Mons.
 During this era, it was an episcopal city ruled by its bishop.
-Clermont was not spared by the Vikings at the time of the weakening of the Carolingian Empire: it was ravaged by the Normans under Hastein or Hastingen in 862 and 864 and, while its bishop Sigon carried out reconstruction work, again in 898 (or 910, according to some sources).
+Clermont was not spared by the Vikings at the time of the weakening of the Carolingian Empire: it was ravaged by the Normans under Hastein in 862 and 864 and, while its bishop Sigon carried out reconstruction work, again in 898 (or 910, according to some sources).
 Bishop Étienne II built a new Romanesque cathedral which was consecrated in 946.
 It was almost entirely replaced by the current Gothic cathedral, though the crypt survives and the towers were only replaced in the 19th century.

 Middle Ages

-Clermont was the starting point of the First Crusade, in which Christendom sought to free Jerusalem from Muslim domination.
-Pope Urban II preached the crusade in 1095, at the Second Council of Clermont.
+Clermont was the starting point of the First Crusade, in which Christendom sought to retake Muslim-ruled Jerusalem.
+Pope Urban II called for the crusade in 1095 at the Second Council of Clermont.
 In 1120, following repeated crises between the counts of Auvergne and the bishops of Clermont and in order to counteract the clergy's power, the counts founded the rival city of Montferrand on a mound next to the fortifications of Clermont, on the model of the new cities of the Midi that appeared in the 12th and 13th centuries.
 Until the early modern period, the two remained separate cities: Clermont, an episcopal city; Montferrand, a comital one.